senercem/KDSA-Boutique-in-a-box-v3.3/docs/technical/04-KDSA.API.md

 ├── appsettings.Development.json
 ├── Properties/launchSettings.json
 └── Controllers/
+    ├── ACOREController.cs
+    ├── AuthController.cs
     ├── ComplianceController.cs
     └── DecisionEngineController.cs
 ```

 ### 2.1. `KDSA.API.csproj`
 This file defines the project as a web application (`Microsoft.NET.Sdk.Web`).
 It holds references to `KDSA.Application` and `KDSA.Infrastructure` so it can orchestrate the application flow.
-It also includes web-specific dependencies like `Microsoft.AspNetCore.OpenApi` for Swagger/OpenAPI documentation.
+It also includes web-specific dependencies like `Microsoft.AspNetCore.OpenApi` for Swagger/OpenAPI documentation and `Microsoft.AspNetCore.Authentication.JwtBearer` for handling JWT authentication.

 ### 2.2. `Program.cs`
 This is the main entry point of the application.
 In modern .NET, this file is responsible for:
 -   Creating the web application builder.
--   **Dependency Injection (DI) Configuration:** Registering all the services.
-The line `builder.Services.AddScoped<IGeminiService, GeminiService>();` tells the application that whenever a class asks for an `IGeminiService`, it should receive an instance of `GeminiService`.
-This is how the layers are connected at runtime.
+-   **Dependency Injection (DI) Configuration:** Registering all the services, including `IACOREService`, `IAuthService`, `IGeminiService`, etc., with their concrete implementations.
+-   **CORS Configuration:** A policy named "AllowReactApp" is configured to allow requests from specific frontend origins (e.g., `http://localhost:3000`), which is crucial for development.
+-   **Authentication Configuration:** Configures the application to use JWT Bearer authentication, validating tokens based on the `SecretKey`, `Issuer`, and `Audience` defined in `appsettings.json`.
--   **Middleware Pipeline Configuration:** Setting up the HTTP request pipeline (e.g., enabling HTTPS redirection, development-time Swagger UI).
+-   **Middleware Pipeline Configuration:** Setting up the HTTP request pipeline.
+The order is critical: `UseCors` -> `UseAuthentication` -> `UseAuthorization` -> `MapControllers`.
+This ensures that incoming requests are correctly processed for cross-origin resource sharing, identity, and permissions before reaching the controllers.
 -   Starting the web application.

 ### 2.3. `appsettings.json` / `appsettings.Development.json`
 These are configuration files.
 -   `appsettings.json`: Contains default and production settings.
-It's where the API keys and base URLs for Gemini and Baserow are stored. **Important:** Real secrets should be managed via a secure secret manager, not committed to source control.
+It's where the API keys and base URLs for Gemini and Baserow are stored.
+It now also includes a `JwtSettings` section with the `SecretKey`, `Issuer`, `Audience`, and `ExpiryMinutes` for JWT configuration.
+A `UsersTableId` has also been added to the `Baserow` section.
 -   `appsettings.Development.json`: Contains settings that override the base file when the application is run in the "Development" environment.

 ### 2.4. `Properties/launchSettings.json`
-This file contains profiles for launching the application from Visual Studio or the `dotnet` CLI, specifying environment variables and the URLs to use (e.g., `http://localhost:5116`).
+This file contains profiles for launching the application from Visual Studio or the `dotnet` CLI, specifying environment variables and the URLs to use.

 ### 2.5. `Controllers/`
 This directory holds the API controllers, which are the classes that define the API endpoints.

+-   **`ACOREController.cs`**: Exposes the **M1: ACORE** functionality.
+    -   `[HttpPost("analyze")]`: Defines a `POST` endpoint at `/api/ACORE/analyze`.
+It takes `ACOREInputData` from the request body, passes it to the `IACOREService` for analysis, and returns the calculated `ACORERiskProfile`.

+-   **`AuthController.cs`**: Exposes endpoints for authentication and user management.
+    -   `[HttpPost("register")]`: Allows an authorized user (e.g., an admin) to register a new user.
+    -   `[HttpPost("login")]`: Authenticates a user based on email and password and returns a JWT token.
+    -   `[HttpPost("change-password")]`: Allows an authenticated user to change their password.
+    -   `[HttpGet("users")]`: Retrieves a list of all users.
+Restricted to users with the "Admin" role.
+    -   `[HttpDelete("users/{id}")]`: Deletes a user by their ID.
+Requires authorization.

+-   **`ComplianceController.cs`**: Exposes the **M3: Project Alexandra** functionality.
+    -   `[Route("api/v1/[controller]")]`: Sets the base URL to `/api/v1/Compliance`, demonstrating API versioning.
+    -   Defines endpoints (`POST /context`, `POST /metrics`, `GET /artifact/{systemId}`) that map directly to the methods on the `IAlexandraService`.
+    -   `[HttpGet("logs")]`: A new endpoint to retrieve the full audit trail of decisions.
+    -   `[HttpPost("generate-report")]`: A new endpoint that takes the `SystemId`, M2 analysis result, and M1 risk score to generate a comprehensive compliance report and log it.

 -   **`DecisionEngineController.cs`**: Exposes the **M2: Decision Engine** functionality.
-    -   `[Route("api/[controller]")]`: Sets the base URL for this controller to `/api/DecisionEngine`.
-    -   It receives an `IGeminiService` via its constructor (constructor injection).
     -   `[HttpPost("analyze")]`: Defines a `POST` endpoint at `/api/DecisionEngine/analyze`.
-It takes an `AnalysisRequest` from the request body, calls the `_geminiService.AnalyzeRiskAsync` method, and returns the result as a JSON object.
+It takes an `AnalysisRequest` from the request body, calls the `_geminiService.AnalyzeRiskAsync` method, and returns the result.

--   **`ComplianceController.cs`**: Exposes the **M3: Project Alexandra** functionality.
-    -   `[Route("api/v1/[controller]")]`: Sets the base URL to `/api/v1/Compliance`, demonstrating API versioning.
-    -   It receives an `IAlexandraService` via its constructor.
-    -   Defines three endpoints (`POST /context`, `POST /metrics`, `GET /artifact/{systemId}`) that map directly to the methods on the `IAlexandraService` interface, exposing the core governance functions to partners.

 ## 3. Architectural Principles and Decisions

 -   **Thin Controllers:** The controllers are kept "thin."
 Their job is to handle HTTP-related tasks and call the application layer.
 They do not contain business logic.
 -   **Dependency Injection:** The API layer relies heavily on DI to get the services it needs.
 This makes the controllers easy to test, as the real services can be replaced with mock implementations.
--   **Configuration-Driven:** All external details (URLs, keys) are loaded from configuration files, allowing the application to be deployed in different environments without code changes.
+-   **Configuration-Driven:** All external details (URLs, keys, JWT settings) are loaded from configuration files, allowing the application to be deployed in different environments without code changes.
+-   **Attribute-Based Routing and Authorization:** ASP.NET Core's attributes (`[Route]`, `[ApiController]`, `[HttpPost]`, `[Authorize]`) are used to define routes, behavior, and security requirements in a declarative and readable way.